RoshanArun/RoshanArun/README.md

 Hey!
 I'm Roshan Arun, a student at ASU studying Software Engineering.
 I’m a strong advocate of open source, using cutting-edge tools, and learning through tinkering.
 I specialize in front end development, and am proficient in HTML, CSS, JavaScript, and a variety of frameworks and libraries such as React and Jquery.

-## 🔭 2024 Internship
+## 2024 Internship

 This summer I have accepted a Software Engineering Internship at Garmin!
+I will be workingn on software with their aeronautical team.
+I am excited to grow and learn with Garmin!

 ## 🔭 I’m currently working on